The Whippet temperament is a quiet, yet active one. Let’s learn a little bit more about the breed before we examine its temperament.

 When it comes to housebreaking, however, every Whippet is different.
 Some can give you a hard time, while others will take to it more naturally – it all depends on the dog.

 Can You Keep Up with a Whippet?

-It may be difficult at first to get a handle on the Whippet temperament, but once you two understand each other and know what each of you expects from the other, you can have quite the rewarding relationship with your Whippet.
+It may be difficult at first to get a handle on the Whippet temperament.
+But once you two understand each other, you can have quite the rewarding relationship with your Whippet.